gbif/hp-swissnatcoll/en/how-to-publish-data.md

   <table style="border-collapse: collapse; border: 1px white">
       <tr>
           <td style="text-align: left; vertical-align: top"><i>Quick Start</i></td>
           <td>if your file headers are exactly the same as the DAGI attributes, the mapping can be automatically performed by <strong>✨Try auto-mapping</strong>.
 The second button <strong>🔄️Load existing mapping</strong> can be used after the first mapping.
-It mapps your fields the same way you mapped them previously (as long as your file headers do not change).</td>
+It maps your fields the same way you mapped them previously (as long as your file headers do not change).</td>
       </tr>
       <tr>
           <td style="text-align: left; vertical-align: top"><i>Required attributes</i></td>